Malta Fairs & Conventions Centre

 The Malta Fairs & Conventions Centre (also known as MFCC) is a multi-purpose venue located in Ta' Qali, Attard, Malta.
 The centre can be used for concerts, exhibitions, trade fairs, examinations, conferences, galas and weddings.
-After its expansion in 2018, the venue measures 170m x 50m, totalling 8,500m².
-The venue can hold up to 14,000 people standing and 10,268 people seated, making it Malta's largest indoor venue.
+After its expansion in 2018, the venue measures 170m x 50m, totalling 8,500 m2.
+The venue can hold up to 14,000 people standing and 10,268 people seated, making it Malta's largest indoor venue. it also hosts the most anticipated Malta Book Festival.

 History

 The venue was established in December 2006 on part of the former Royal Air Force base at Ta Kali which closed in 1968.
 It has since become the most successful venue in Malta.
 Prior to opening in Malta, the venue was used by Wembley Arena as a temporary concert venue whilst the main arena was undergoing refurbishment work during 2005 and 2006.

 Architecture

 The venue is a Tension Fabric Structure and it has a total floor space of 8500 m2 with a 17m apex.
 The structure contains three RS Marquee Arches with a 30 tonne rigging capacity each.
 A bespoke removable track system means each six-metre wide arch can be moved along the length of the structure to provide overhead load-bearing capabilities in any position to accommodate the incoming production requirements.